 11.3 If it is reasonably considered that the licensing objectives cannot be met unless additional specific conditions are attached, then the Licensing Authority may consider attaching those which are appropriate for the promotion of the licensing objectives, proportionate to the individual style and characteristics of the event or premises concerned.

-11.4 The decision of the Panel shall be accompanied with clear, cogent reasons for that decision, having had due regard to the Human Rights Act 1998 and all other relevant legislation.
+11.4 The decision of the Panel will be accompanied with clear, detailed and cogent reasons for that decision, The decision and reasons for that decision will be sent to the applicant and those who have made relevant representations.
 A summary of the decision shall be posted on the Licensing Authority’s website as soon as is reasonably possible after the decision has been confirmed.

+Added

 12. Temporary Event Notices

-12.1 Temporary event notices (TENs) may be used to authorise licensable activities at premises where there are 499 persons or fewer (including any staff and volunteers) present.
+12.1 Temporary event notices (TENs) may be used to authorise licensable activities at premises where there are 499 persons or fewer (including any staff and volunteers) present at any one time.
 TENs are not applications for permission to hold an event; they are notices of intention to hold an event.
-If there are 500 or more persons present at the event, a premises licence will be required.
+If there are 500 or more persons present at any one time, a premises licence will be required.

 12.2 In accordance with the 2003 Act, any individual person aged 18 or over may give a TEN, whether or not they hold a personal licence.
 An individual who is not a personal licence holder may only give a TEN 5 times a year, and a personal licence holder no more than 50 times a year.
-However, no more than 15 TENs covering a maximum of 21 days may be given in respect of any particular premises in a single calendar year.
+However, no more than 15 TENs covering a maximum of 21 days may be given in respect of all or part of any particular premises in a single calendar year.

 12.3 Organisers of temporary events are encouraged to submit their TEN as soon as is reasonably practicable in order for the Police and Environmental Protection to consider whether or not they have any concerns about the event and, if they have, to enable all parties to try and take steps to resolve those concerns.